What is phishing?

 - Avoid filling out forms in email messages that ask for personal financial information.

-- Always ensure that you're using a secure web site when submitting credit card or other sensitive information via your Web browser.
+- Always use a secure web site when submitting credit card or other sensitive information via your Web browser.

-- Remember not all scam sites will try to show the "https://" and/or the security lock.
-Get in the habit of looking at the address line, too.
+- Check the address line.
+Remember not all scam sites will try to show the "https://" and/or the security lock.
 Were you directed to PayPal?
 Does the address line display something different like "http://www.gotyouscammed.com/paypal/login.htm?"
 Be aware of where you are going.

 - Consider installing a web browser tool bar to help protect you from known fraudulent web sites.
 These toolbars match where you are going with lists of known phisher web sites and will alert you.